 For many in the field of Executive Protection, the job traditionally consists of assignments with a single client in a locale with which they are already well acquainted.
 For others, a day may consist of working with a multi-person Detail that involves domestic and in some cases international travel in the government or corporate sector.
 But what happens when the assignment takes the form of providing protective services for not one individual, but an entire musical tour, headlined by one of the best selling artists of the year?
 Welcome to the challenging world of Tour Security.

-In 2015, one of the year’s biggest sellers in the music industry embarked on a world tour divided into three segments.
+One of the year’s biggest sellers in the music industry embarked on a world tour divided into three segments.
 The last segment would bring the tour back home to the United States where the headliner would be joined in a support capacity with 4 other well-known acts, performing at Amphitheater styled venues around America.

 - Sam Alicea (Detail Leader),